Preparing for Tax Season as a Freelancer

 You need to know your total tax from the previous year’s tax form.
 Next, provide your routing and checking account numbers plus the amount you wish to pay.
 The IRS will withdraw the payment from your checking account.
 Check the option to receive an email notification.
 When it is time to file your taxes, remember to include the amount of money you already paid to the IRS via estimated payments.
 You can review your previous payments on the IRS Direct Pay website.
 Plus, you can view your checking account statements to verify the amount of paid estimated taxes.
 If it turns out that you paid too much money, you will receive a tax refund.

 You do not necessarily need to pay estimated taxes if you are also employed as an employee.
 In this case, simply tell your employer that you want to fill out a new Form W-4 for income tax withholding purposes.
 Fill in the appropriate section on the W-4 to have your employer withhold additional taxes from each paycheck.

 Filling Out and Submitting Your W-9 Tax Form to Textbroker

 If you are a new freelance author at Textbroker, make sure you check out the personal information found on the User Data page in your account.
 Whether you are a new author or a seasoned writer at Textbroker, you are required to submit a new W-9 tax form (Request for Taxpayer Identification Number and Certification form) if you make any changes in the User Data section.

 Form W-9 lets Textbroker know if you are subject to backup withholding of federal taxes from your payments.
 Textbroker does not permit you to file an online version of the W-9 tax form.
 For Textbroker, you must submit a signed and dated physical Form W-9.
-Check out this instructional video to help you complete your W-9 form.

 Begin your freelance career by writing at Textbroker.